WINE AND CHOCOLATE PAIRING

 Just try one of our suggestions!
 These less common and more edgy pairings are some of our favorites at Columbia Winery.

-Our Grenache Rosé is a dry wine packed with aromas of strawberry, cranberry, and hints of raspberry.
+Our Grenache Rosé is a crisp light wine packed with aromas of cherry, cranberry, raspberry and juicy notes of strawberry and watermelon.
 Here, a 60% or more cocoa chocolate crafted with fruit flavors would complement the aromas of the Grenache Rosé and create a great pairing.

-Our single vineyard Merlot is packed with notes of black plum and blackberries and a touch of mocha.
+Our single vineyard Merlot is packed with notes of black plum and blueberries with a decadent drop of caramelized brown sugar at the end.
 Here a dark chocolate with salted almonds or other nuts would delight the palate.

 Our Red Mountain Cabernet Sauvignon is not for the faint of heart.
-Here, the bold dark cherry and black raspberry characteristics mix with toasted oak notes of cocoa and vanilla.
+Here, the bold dark cherry and black raspberry characteristics mix with notes of dried fruit and lavendar.
 Choosing a rich and smooth dark chocolate truffle will tame a bit of the tannin present in the wine and have you reaching for another bite and sip.

 As always, wine and food pairing is a personal preference, and there are no absolute right or wrong answers.
 Whatever you choose to pair your wine with, we hope it’s a memorable experience.